Understanding What Drives SIBO &

 • brain fog or fatigue linked to digestion

-The pattern of symptoms is often more important than the label.
+Often, the pattern of symptoms tells you more than the label itself.

 The Gut–Brain Axis: The Missing Link